if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Axis Scale Grab Action provides a mechanism to scale objects when they are grabbed with a secondary controller.
+Scales the grabbed Interactable Object along the given axes based on the position of the secondary grabbing Interact Grab.

+**Script Usage:**
+ * Place the `VRTK_AxisScaleGrabAction` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and then link that GameObject to the Interactable Objects `Secondary Grab Action Script` parameter to denote use of the secondary grab action.

 ### Inspector Parameters

- * **Ungrab Distance:** The distance the secondary controller must move away from the original grab position before the secondary controller auto ungrabs the object.
+ * **Ungrab Distance:** The distance the secondary grabbing object must move away from the original grab position before the secondary grabbing object auto ungrabs the Interactable Object.
- * **Lock X Axis:** If checked the current X Axis of the object won't be scaled
+ * **Lock X Axis:** If checked the current X Axis of the Interactable Object won't be scaled
- * **Lock Y Axis:** If checked the current Y Axis of the object won't be scaled
+ * **Lock Y Axis:** If checked the current Y Axis of the Interactable Object won't be scaled
- * **Lock Z Axis:** If checked the current Z Axis of the object won't be scaled
+ * **Lock Z Axis:** If checked the current Z Axis of the Interactable Object won't be scaled
  * **Uniform Scaling:** If checked all the axes will be scaled together (unless locked)

 ### Class Methods